gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

   caption="Figure 2: AWS networks connected to the public internet through a central, firewall-protected hub network"
 %}

-In the cloud, [a best practice](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke) is a centralized network architecture called the _hub-and-spoke model_.
-This pattern directs traffic between many networks (spokes) and one central network (hub).
-The hub network shares its resources, like a [network firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/what-is-aws-network-firewall.html), a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), and an internet gateway, with all the spoke networks.
-As a company expands its cloud infrastructure footprint, consolidated resources save money and lower the threat of exposing information.

-In this article, you'll learn how traffic moves within and between a hub and spoke in an AWS hub-and-spoke network.
-You'll also learn how a hub-and-spoke model shares a single NAT gateway, network firewall, and internet gateway with all its spokes.

-## How does traffic move between a spoke and the hub?
+In the following sections, we'll learn how the spokes communicate with the hub, and the hub with each spoke, in detail.

+## Inter-VPC traffic with AWS Transit Gateway

 In AWS, a hub-and-spoke network model is powered by [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/).
-AWS Transit Gateway connects multiple [Amazon Virtual Private Clouds (VPCs)](https://aws.amazon.com/vpc/) to a central hub.
+AWS Transit Gateway connects multiple VPCs to a central hub.
 You can connect a single transit gateway hub to [5,000 spoke VPCs](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-quotas.html) with transit gateway attachments.
 You define how traffic moves through these attachments with VPC route tables.

 A VPC route table is a set of rules, called _routes_, that determine where to send incoming traffic.
 Route tables have two main components: